davidobrien1985/davidobrien1985.github.io/blog/_posts/2015-02-23-windows-powershell-dsc-classes-resource-basics-part-2.md

 </div>

 <p class="">
-  The delimiter between values is &#8216;newline&#8217;, so no comma, semicolon or other fancy stuff.
+  The delimiter between values is 'newline', so no comma, semicolon or other fancy stuff.
 </p>

 <p class="">
-  You can now go and check with PowerShell if a user&#8217;s input is valid by executing the following:
+  You can now go and check with PowerShell if a user's input is valid by executing the following:
 </p>

 <div id="wpshdo_30" class="wp-synhighlighter-outer">